hashicorp/terraform-provider-awscc/docs/data-sources/iotevents_detector_model.md

 - `variable_name` (String) The name of the variable.

-<a id="nestedatt--detector_model_definition--states--on_input--transition_events--actions--sns"></a>
+<a id="nestedatt--detector_model_definition--states--on_input--events--actions--sns"></a>
-### Nested Schema for `detector_model_definition.states.on_input.transition_events.actions.sns`
+### Nested Schema for `detector_model_definition.states.on_input.events.actions.sns`

 Read-Only:

 - `payload` (Attributes) Information needed to configure the payload.

 By default, AWS IoT Events generates a standard payload in JSON for any action.
 This action payload contains all attribute-value pairs that have the information about the detector model instance and the event triggered the action.
-To configure the action payload, you can use `contentExpression`. (see [below for nested schema](#nestedatt--detector_model_definition--states--on_input--transition_events--actions--sqs--payload))
+To configure the action payload, you can use `contentExpression`. (see [below for nested schema](#nestedatt--detector_model_definition--states--on_input--events--actions--sns--payload))
 - `target_arn` (String) The ARN of the Amazon SNS target where the message is sent.

-<a id="nestedatt--detector_model_definition--states--on_input--transition_events--actions--sqs--payload"></a>
+<a id="nestedatt--detector_model_definition--states--on_input--events--actions--sns--payload"></a>
-### Nested Schema for `detector_model_definition.states.on_input.transition_events.actions.sqs.payload`
+### Nested Schema for `detector_model_definition.states.on_input.events.actions.sns.payload`

 Read-Only: